 Heat the oil in a medium size skillet on medium heat until it sizzles when a drop of water in dropped in.

 Cook mushrooms 8-10 minutes, stirring often to prevent sticking, until they change colors and are slightly tender.

 Add Cream Sherry and saute about 3 more minutes until some of the moisture has evaporated and sauce is slightly thickened.

 Turn off heat and remove mushrooms from skillet immediately to prevent further cooking.
-Do not overcook.

-Serve over smothered chicken.
+Serve over the smothered chicken.

 From researching Abraham Lincoln's favorite foods, I learned that he was a picky eater.

 His wife Mary, tried very hard to get him to eat.

 But he loved Chicken Fricassee, so naturally Mary made it often.